katharostech/bevy_ldtk/README.md

 }
 ```

+### Layers

 Each layer in the loaded level is laid out in a quad one unit further away from the camera than the one before.
-This should allow you to put you character, etc in the space between the layers to have some layers show in front of the character and the others show behind.
+This should allow you to put your character, etc. in the space between the layers to have some layers show in front of the character and the others show behind.

 ### Running the Example